nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### New Document Properties Deprecation {{since '9.2'}}

-A new extension point "deprecation" has been added to the Schema service to configure deprecated fields and their optional fall-back.
+A new extension point [`deprecation`](http://explorer.nuxeo.com/nuxeo/site/distribution/latest/viewExtensionPoint/org.nuxeo.ecm.core.schema.TypeService--deprecation) has been added to the Schema service to configure deprecated fields and their optional fall-back.
 A warning is logged when a deprecated field is used in the application, and if the fall-back is configured, values are set and gotten from that fall-back field.

 ```xml
 <property schema="common" name="size" deprecated="true" />